Comments

 Part I - Primary Reviews of Decisions

-(41) Without derogating from any other right of appeal or review under University legislation, any person who has an interest in a decision made under this Policy or these procedures may request the Senior Deputy Vice-Chancellor (Research and Industry Engagement) to review the decision.
+(41) Without derogating from any other right of appeal or review under University legislation, any person who has an interest in a decision made under this Policy or these procedures may request the Deputy Vice-Chancellor (Research and Industry Engagement) to review the decision.

 Top of Page